Temporary Traffic Signals

 - The signals are causing excessive traffic delays?

 Where roadworks are taking place there should be a courtesy board placed by whoever is carrying out the works.
 This board will tell you the company name and their telephone number.
-If a courtesy board is not located at the site then you can either telephone us via the details below or if the lights are not working out of hours then please contact Control on 0161 342 2222.

 How do I get Permission to erect temporary traffic signals?